 With one successful postseason run under his belt, Coleman looked to continue his incredible play in the shortened 2020-21 season.
 In 55 games, he posted 14 goals and 31 points, while continuing to be an absolute pest alongside Gourde and Goodrow.

 However, it was the 2021 Playoffs when Coleman once again made his mark on the franchise.
 In 23 games, he played that perfect energy role to help push the Lightning over the top.
 While he didn’t score a lot, the few times he hit the back of the net it was impactful, including a last-second goal that helped secure a victory in the Stanley Cup Final.

 After winning back-to-back championships with the Lightning, Coleman departed the franchise and signed a well-earned six-year contract with the Calgary Flames paying him roughly $4.9 million per year.

 What the Lightning Traded for Coleman

 While Coleman’s tenure in Tampa Bay was successful, they didn’t get his services for free.
-Giving up a top prospect like Nolan Foote (His brother, Cal Foote, still plays with the Lightning) and a potential top-15 pick had the chance to backfire dramatically.
+Giving up a top prospect like Nolan Foote (His brother, Cal Foote, plays with the Nashville Predators) and a potential top-15 pick had the chance to backfire dramatically.